reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 ## Congrats!

 You have just built a comment box in a few simple steps.
-The below tweaks are not absolutely necessary, but they will improve the performance and polish of your application, so we suggest reading through them :)
+The below tweaks are not absolutely necessary, but they will improve the performance and polish of your application, so we suggest reading through them. :)

-We hope you have enjoyed learning about React, and how ReactJS.NET allows you to easily use it from an ASP.NET MVC web application.
-Learn more about [why to use React](http://facebook.github.io/react/docs/why-react.html) and how to [think about React components](http://facebook.github.io/react/docs/thinking-in-react.html), or dive into the [API reference](http://facebook.github.io/react/docs/top-level-api.html) and start hacking!
+We hope you have enjoyed learning about React and how ReactJS.NET allows you to easily use it from an ASP.NET MVC web application.
+Learn more about [React from the project homepage](https://reactjs.org/) and how to [think about React components](https://reactjs.org/docs/thinking-in-react.html), or dive into the [API reference](https://reactjs.org/docs/react-api.html) and start hacking!

 Continue on for more awesomeness!